The Best Things To Do Around Australia This Month

 September 22nd: Surry Hills Festival

-On Saturday September 22nd, Surry Hills will ignite in all it’s gentrified glory to present a fabulous celebration of all there is to love about this dynamic urban community.
+On Saturday September 22nd, Surry Hills will ignite in all its glory to present a fabulous celebration of all there is to love about this dynamic urban community.

 Visitors can expect an array of live music, interactive arts, creative trail tours, markets and more.